 The appreciation we get for our service is not as consequential as the absorption we get in our service

 The same principle applies in our practice of bhakti too.
-We often want a sense of acceptability and respectability in our community.
+We often want a sense of acceptance and respect in our community.
 And if that community is pious or spiritual, the kind of services we do therein determines our stature.
 So, we may do services to gain appreciation.

 Such appreciation isn’t always a craving of the ego, it can also be a basic human need for reciprocation, wherein we do something for someone and naturally expect them to speak a few words recognizing what we have done.

 Still, because of the unpredictable nature of the world, sometimes our service may not produce results noteworthy enough to be appreciated.
-Or because everyone goes through their own moods and issues, they may not appreciate us even if we do something worth appreciating.
+Or even if we do something worth appreciating, others may not appreciate us because they may be going through their own moods and issues.

-If we get absorption in a service, that is itself a great treasure that we need to cherish, because such absorption will keep us with Krishna, now and forever.
+If we get absorption in a service, that is itself a great treasure worth cherishing and relishing, because such absorption will keep us with Krishna, now and forever.

 Think it over: